Mount Whitney: Elevation measurements

-Whitney's eastern slope is far steeper than its western slope because the Sierra Nevada is the result of a fault block that is analogous to a cellar door: the door is hinged on the west and is slowly rising on the east.

-The rise is caused by a fault system that runs along the Sierra's eastern base, below Mount Whitney.
-Thus, the granite that forms Whitney is the same as that which forms the Alabama Hills, thousands of feet lower down.
-The raising of Whitney (and the downdrop of the Owens Valley) is due to the same geological forces that cause the Basin and Range Province: the crust of much of the intermontane west is slowly being stretched.

-The granite that forms Mount Whitney is part of the Sierra Nevada Batholith.
-In Cretaceous time, masses of molten rock that originated from subduction rose underneath what is now Whitney and solidified underground to form large expanses of granite.
-In the last 2 to 10 million years, the Sierra was pushed up, enabling glacial and river erosion to strip the upper layers of rock to reveal the resistant granite that makes up Mount Whitney today.

 Climate

 Mount Whitney has an alpine tundra climate (ET) under the Köppen climate classification.
 Summer temperatures are highly variable, ranging from below freezing (32 F) to highs near 80 F during extreme heat waves in the Owens Valley.

 Based on the range from the highest average high of 25.7 F to the lowest average low of 4.2 F for winter temperatures in the table (December to March), every 1 in of liquid precipitation equates to approximately 15-40 in of snow, with lower temperatures producing the greater snow depths.

 There is no weather station at the summit, but this climate table contains interpolated data for an area below the summit.